-Students, staff, faculty, community members, and guests should immediately report any criminal activity taking place on college property to the individuals listed in the Campus Security-Emergency Directory above.
+Students, staff, faculty, community members, and guests should immediately report any criminal activity taking place on college property.
 A Criminal Activity Report will be completed with the following information:

 - 1. Name, address and telephone number of person reporting incident; anonymous reporting is permitted; - 2.
 Date of report; - 3.
 Date and time of alleged criminal activity; - 4.
 A brief description of the alleged activity; - 5.
 If possible, name, address and telephone number of other witnesses to the activity; - 6.
 If possible, name and/or physical description of individual(s) involved in the activity.